Accessibility Tools

 Obesity is a health condition that leads to accumulation of fat on the body and has adverse effects on the patient’s health.
 To determine whether a person is obese or not, then he or she should have their body mass index (BMI) checked.
 If it exceeds 30, he or she is obese.

-2. Are there any risks entangled with weight loss surgery?
+2. Are there any risks associated with weigh loss surgery?

 All laparoscopic surgeries have potential risk.
 This is why it is important to choose an experienced surgeon who has been trained to mitigate any emerging issues.